energy-data/energydata.info/README.md

    - ckanext.s3.*
    - Configure smtp for email
 4. Start the VM with `vagrant up`
-5. `vagrant ssh` to ssh into the VM
+5. `vagrant ssh` to ssh into the VM.
+5. Fix the permissions: `sudo usermod -aG docker $(whoami) && newgrp docker` (this should be done by build_box.sh, but currently fails)
 6. `source venv/bin/activate` which will allow you to use the datacats command
 7. `cd /vagrant`
 8. `datacats init` to initialize the environment and choose an admin password